bmenaman/java-ms/README.md

 # Java Microservice with Kafka Integration

+TODO: git add Code is almost entirely written by AI.
+Needs review, especially the DI and kafka configuration.

 A Spring Boot microservice that processes numbers via Kafka and maintains a running total.

 ## Prerequisites